-Nationality: South African

-Qualifications: BA

-LLB

-Sasol Limited Capital Investment and Digital
+Sasol Limited Capital Investment Committee Board Committee Safety, Social and Ethics

-Board Committee Committee

-Memberships: Safety, Social and Ethics

-Committee

-Mr Kahla was appointed to the Sasol Group Executive Committee on 1 January 2011 and is Sasol's Executive Vice President: Strategy, Sustainability and Integrated Services.
-He also served as the Company Secretary of Sasol Limited between 2011 and 2019, prior to his appointment as a director of Sasol Limited to the Sasol Board in November 2019.
+Vuyo Kahla was appointed to the Sasol Group Executive Committee on 1 January 2011 and is Sasol's Executive Vice President: Commercial and Legal.
+He also served as the Company Secretary of Sasol Limited between 2011 and 2019, prior to his appointment as a director of Sasol Limited in November 2019.
 Previously he served on the Group Executive Committee of Transnet SOC Limited and on the Africa Executive Committee of Standard Bank.
 He also held various roles in the Government of the Republic of South Africa, including Assistant Legal Advisor to President Nelson Mandela and Director responsible for Corporate Strategy and Transformation at the Department of Justice.
 He is an alumnus of the University of Cambridge's Prince of Wales Programme on Sustainability Leadership, and the Chairman of the Council of Rhodes University, South Africa.